nafisalzamee-lab/Data-Cleaning-and-Preparation-of-Global-Layoffs-Dataset-Using-MySQL/README.md

 # Data-Cleaning-and-Preparation-of-Global-Layoffs-Dataset-Using-MySQL

-### Project: Data Cleaning and Preparation of Global Layoffs Dataset Using MySQL
+#### Project Overview:
 This project showcases a thorough data cleaning workflow applied to a real-world global layoffs dataset using MySQL.
-The raw data was transformed into a clean, standardized, and analysis-ready format through a series of SQL-based operations, reflecting real-world data engineering and ETL best practices.
+The raw data was transformed into a clean, standardized, and analysis-ready format through a series of SQL-based operations, reflecting real-world data engineering and ETL best practices.The dataset contains information on layoffs globally, including company, location, industry, total layoffs, percentage laid off, date, company stage, country, and funds raised.

----

-#### Project Overview:
-The dataset contains information on layoffs globally, including company, location, industry, total layoffs, percentage laid off, date, company stage, country, and funds raised.
 The raw data was imported into a MySQL schema named `world_layoffs` and cleaned to enable accurate exploratory data analysis.

 ---
 ### Technologies and Skills Demonstrated: